tmkeil/Inception/README.md

 When docker builds the images, it builds these in a layered architecture.
 Each line of instruction creates a new layer in the docker image with just the changes from the previous layers.
 You can see the information of the layers by running `docker history <image name>`
 So when you stop a build process, it wouldn't has to start all over again, but just from the previous layer saved in the image.

+## Environment variables
+With docker you can run: `docker run -e APP_COLOR=blue <image>` '-e VAR_NAME=val' you can set environment variables, that can be used by the program/container.

 ## What Does Docker Do?